 He may not be the most prominent name, but the Epsom-born midfielder has had quite the career already, but his biggest triumph so far came before he even kicked a ball in professional football.
-In 2017, he famously took home the FIFA U-17 World Cup, starring in that exceptional Three Lions side — managed by Steve Cooper — which included players like Phil Foden and Jadon Sancho, while last season he guided Swansea to the Championship play-offs under Cooper.
+In 2017, he famously took home the FIFA U-17 World Cup, starring in that exceptional Three Lions side – managed by Steve Cooper – which included players like Phil Foden and Jadon Sancho.

 But, sandwiched between those events, he made the bench last campaign as Maurizio Sarri’s Chelsea battered and bruised Arsenal 4-1 in the Baku final.
-He also scooped the club’s Academy Player of the Year award that season to match.
+He also scooped the club’s Academy Player of the Year award that season to boot.

 Jamie Cumming (Chelsea)

 Winning season: 2018/19

 Another youngster handed a berth on the bench in 2018/19.
-Cumming played his football at the Lamex Stadium this season for League Two side Stevenage on loan, as part of Chelsea’s infamous loan policy, but he will never forget that night in Azerbaijan.
+Cumming played his football at Gillingham and MK Dons this season as part of Chelsea’s infamous loan policy, but he will never forget that night in Azerbaijan.